George Kosmidis

 Unit testing a custom middleware in ASP.NET Core API

-by George Kosmidis / Published 5 years and 4 months ago, modified 4 years and 5 months ago
+by George Kosmidis / Published 5 years and 5 months ago, modified 5 years ago

 Middlewares are a fundamental part of any ASP.NET Core application, introduced from day one.
 They are executed in the order they are added on every request, and could be considered similar to the HttpHandlers and HttpModules of the classic ASP.NET.
 Since middlewares can execute code before or after calling the next in the pipeline, they are considered ideal for a ton of various application features, including exception handling, logging, authentication etc.